ETHZ-TEC/RocketLogger/script/python/docs/index.rst

 Installation
 ------------

-Install the RocketLogger Python Support from the `Python Packet Index <https://pypi.org/>`_ using:
+Install the RocketLogger Python Support from the `Python Package Index <https://pypi.org/>`_ using:

     ``pip install rocketlogger``